 Without the FAFSA, you can’t qualify for federal student loans.
-But you can still apply for private student loans to finance your degree.
+However, you can still apply for private student loans to finance your degree.

-Since private lenders have underwriting requirements for credit and income, you’ll likely need to apply with a cosigner, such as a parent.
+Since private lenders have underwriting requirements for credit and income, you’ll likely need to apply with a cosigner, like a parent or another loved one.

 Some private lenders offer competitive rates and flexible terms.
-But you won’t get the same protections as you would with a federal loan, such as income-driven repayment options.
+But you’re unlikely to receive the same protections as you would with a federal loan, such as income-driven repayment options.

-If you need money immediately, reach out your financial aid office.
+If you need money immediately, reach out to your school’s financial aid office.
 The administrators might be able to offer an emergency loan, which you can use to cover expenses or tuition.

 But just as with a private student loan, make sure you understand the terms of repayment and interest.
 You wouldn’t want to get saddled with burdensome debt that’s difficult to pay back.